- Berkeley Lake was created by Frank Coggins with the development of Berkeley Realty and Investment Company (BR&IC).

 - Held annual Regatta to raise money for weed control.

-- Mayor noted (6) additional street lights were installed bringing total to (28).
+- Mayor noted (6) additional street lights were installed bringing the total to (28).

 - Plans to pave streets… soon!